 Welcome to Campus Ministry

 Volunteer service offers a means to reach out to others who are vulnerable, and, through exercising presence and reflection and study, discover the importance of becoming socially aware and justice oriented.
 Can you spare an hour or two each week?

 Watch for weekly events to support your discovery:

-Wednesday Catholic Mass (Chapel in Main), Muslim prayer room (477 Main), Monday Gospel Choir, Tuesday Bible Study, Meditation and Lectio Divina, plus weekend worship communities and a list of service opportunities.
+We offer a Wednesday Catholic Mass (Chapel in Main), Monday Meditation, Muslim prayer room (477 Main), Monday Gospel Choir, Tuesday Bible Study, and Thursday Lectio Divina, plus weekend worship communities and a list of service opportunities.
 Campus Ministry offers worship opportunities, interfaith services, service opportunities, and spiritual support.

 Summer 2020 Cunneen Fellows